Co-dfns/Co-dfns/README.md

 The path to your PGI installation on Windows.
 Needed if you wish to use PGI on Windows.
 You must have the OpenACC version of PGI.

+### VERSION

+    Major Minor Patch ← VERSION

+This is not designed to be set by the user, but indicates the version of the compiler.
+Version numbers are only valid as releases, and are subject to change during development in the repository.

 ## Supporting the Project